-Windows 10 users can have the Chrome notifications blocked in the Windows system settings.
+Windows 10 users can have Chrome notifications blocked in the Windows system settings.

 To enable the Google Chrome notifications, please head over to the Settings > Notifications & actions > make sure to enable the notification toggle and another toggle next to the Google Chrome app under the Get notifications from these apps section to receive the notifications.

-If you don't use the Windows 10 Action Center - you can disable the system native notifications in Chrome settings.
+If you don't use the Windows 10 Action Center - you can disable the system's native notifications in Chrome settings.

 To allow notifications in Mozilla Firefox, you need to click on the icon on the left of the website's URL.